Justineo/less-plugin-unique-directives/README.md

 less-plugin-unique-directive
 ============================

-A Less plugin to eliminate redundant @-rules such as `@keyframes` in the output CSS.
+A Less plugin to eliminate redundant @-rules such as duplicate `@keyframes` in CSS output.

 ## Usage